uguronrr/twitter-clone/README.md

 Here are my key takeaways from this project with the resources I used in the process:

-- Using fastapi and sqlmodel to build a simple application --> https://www.youtube.com/watch?v=Ix-ps9MWUKA&t=1907s
+- Using fastAPI and sqlmodel to build a simple application --> https://www.youtube.com/watch?v=Ix-ps9MWUKA&t=1907s

 - Dockerizing an application and using github container registery with github actions